-Large mesh gillnet and monofilament long lines in Lakshadweep: Appropriate craft designs and improved gear designs such as optimised gill nets, lines and traps have been developed and introduced for the inland fisheries.
-Improved and durable lobster traps with escape window for juveniles have been developed as substitute for traditional traps of short life span and low efficiency, for harvesting of spiny lobster.
-The rich tuna resources of the Lakshadweep waters are under-exploited as the fishing operations are still limited to traditional pole and line method.
+Low energy and eco-friendly harvest technologies for the inland fisheries and traditional marine sector tuna resources of the Lakshadweep waters are under-exploited as the fishing operations are still limited to traditional pole and line method.
 ICAR-CIFT has introduced large mesh gillnets and monolines (monofilament long lines) in Lakshadweep waters, for targeted fishing of Tunas, Billfishes, Seerfishes, Carangids and Perches, in an effort to diversify fishing methods and improve catching efficiency.